zaricu22/TransportCamelIntegration/README.md

 Because warehouse management system operates with lot of reports and notes, database of this system is based on MongoDB (Document-oriented NoSQL database).

+Detailed logical descripton of system can be viewed in 'Diagrams' folder.